vswarte/shodan-rs/README.md

 # Shodan-rs

 A shodan client written in rust (if that wasn't clear yet).
+Heavily WIP so docs are TODO :-(

 ## API support
 The official shodan API documentation can be found [here](https://developer.shodan.io/api).